Joseph H. Gainer

-Joseph Henry Gainer (January 18, 1878 – December 15, 1945) was the 26th mayor of Providence, Rhode Island.
+Joseph Henry Gainer (January 18, 1878 – December 15, 1945) was an American politician who served as the 26th mayor of Providence, Rhode Island.
 He served seven terms, from 1913 until 1927.

 Personal life

 Joseph Henry Gainer was born January 18, 1878, in Providence.
 His parents, John and Margaret (Keogh), were born in Ireland and settled in Providence's North End, where they operated a grocery store.
 Gainer's father died when he was four, and three of his four brothers died in infancy.